Lila Ontiveros Is Raising the Solar IQ in Houston

 August 9, 2019

-The biggest barrier to solar adoption is that most residents are not aware that solar is a viable and financially attractive option.
+The biggest barrier to solar adoption is that most residents are unaware that solar is a viable and financially attractive option.
 As Lila notes, “The solar IQ in Houston is extremely, extremely low.
 It’s just an untapped market.”

-Houston is known as the Energy Capital of the World and has long had a reputation for leadership in the energy industry.
+Houston is known as the Energy Capital of the World and has a long-standing reputation for energy industry leadership.
 As the cost of solar reaches parity with hydrocarbons, staying on the forefront of energy innovation will include solar adoption.

-Lila began her career with nearly a decade of experience in Foreign Exchange Sales at Goldman Sachs in New York City.
-A Houston area native, Lila was a Meinig Scholar at Cornell University and graduated with a B.S. in Industrial Labor Relations.
+Lila began her career with nearly a decade of experience in foreign exchange sales at Goldman Sachs in New York City.
+A Houston-area native, Lila was a Meinig Scholar at Cornell University and graduated with a B.S. in industrial labor relations.